-So, what do you think?
-Are you optimistic about GRRM’s ending?
-Do you have doubts like me?
-Let me know your thoughts in the comments!
+But what do you think?
+Do you enjoy absurd stories?
+Or are they not for you?
+Let me know in the comments!